shapeshifter/shapeshifter-specification/docs/appendix/message-transport-mechanism.md

 - The USEF type 1 entity address (EA1) is designed to allow participants to generate unique identifiers for themselves and entities managed by them, without relying on a central authority.

 The USEF type 1 EA is structured analogous to the iSCSI IQN.
-Paraphrasing IETF RFCs 3720 and 3271 [8]: the EA does not define any new naming authorities but uses Internet domain names to ensure global uniqueness.
+Paraphrasing IETF RFCs 3720 and 3271 [^B8]: the EA does not define any new naming authorities but uses Internet domain names to ensure global uniqueness.
 Furthermore, the EA is constructed to give an organizational naming authority the flexibility to further subdivide the responsibility for name creation to subordinate naming authorities.

+[^B8]: Bakke, M., Hafner, J., Hufferd, J., Voruganti, K., and M. Krueger, ""Internet Small Computer Systems Interface (iSCSI) Naming and Discovery", RFC 3721," 2004.

 This makes the EA format slightly unwieldy but since bandwidth and storage space are not expected to be significant constraints in any USEF implementation, this is considered to be an acceptable tradeoff for not requiring a central authority.
 Syntactically, an EA is a variable-length, 7-bit printable ASCII text string containing up to 255 characters.